parabix/parabix-devel-mirror/README-radicalgrep.txt

 README-radicalgrep.txt

+Radical Grep

 Radical grep is a tool built off of icgrep.
 It imports a file from the user and will prompt them to input a radical to be searched, followed by a place holder "_".
-After it performs the search, it will output characters with the specified radicals.
+After it performs the search, it will output the whole line which the characters with the specified radicals in.

 Iteration 1:
 Below lists the implementations for the first iteration.

-1. Single Radical Search - Input any one radical and search for all characters with the corresponding radical.
-Input: grep 氵
-Output: Return all characters in the file with the radical 氵.
+- Phrase Search

-2. Phrase Search - Input two radicals and return a phrase (two consecutive characters) with the corresponding radicals.
+- Input two radicals and return a phrase (two consecutive characters) with the corresponding radicals.

+Sample:
-Input: grep 亻心
+Input: grep 亻_心_
-Output: Return all phrases with the radicals 亻心.
+Output: Return all phrases with the radicals 亻and 心.
 The order of the outputted characters must be the same as the inputted.
-For instance, phrases with 心亻will not be returned.

-3. Regex Search - Similar to #2, but with regular expressions.
-Input: grep [亻心]
-Output: Return all phrases with the radicals 亻心.
-The order of the outputted characters must be the same as the inputted.
-For instance, phrases with 心亻will not be returned.
+For instance, phrases with 心_亻_will not be returned.

 Other Ideas:
--Implement number of strokes in a character?
+- Implement number of strokes in a character?

+BUILD
+cd Parabix-devel
+mkdir build
+cd build
+make
+make check

+COMMAND
+iteration 1:
+cd QA
+python greptest.py -t radicaltest/radicaltest.xml -d . ../build/bin/icgrep